LeoVS09/serverless-aws-python-neural-network-bootstrap/README.md

-# Serverless ASW Python Bootstrap
+# Serverless ASW Python Neural Network Bootstrap

-Base setup of environment and tools to start develop on lambda functions from zero (minimal) configuration
+About Base setup of environment and tools to start develop on lambda functions with neural network under the hood from zero configuration

 Contains: